duckduckgo/zeroclickinfo-fathead/README.md

-Fathead Zero-click Info Plugins
+DuckDuckGo Fathead Plugins
 =================================

-See [the contribution wiki](https://github.com/duckduckgo/duckduckgo/wiki) for a general overview on contributing to DuckDuckGo.
+See [DuckDuckHack](http://duckduckhack.com/) for an overview of the DuckDuckGo plugin system.

-This repository is for contributing data-based Zero-click Info plugins.
-Each fathead plugin produces a data file that gets used in a fuzzy keyword mapping, e.g. for getting a perl function reference when you search for perl split.
+This repository is for contributing fathead plugins.
+Each fathead plugin produces a data file that gets used in a fuzzy keyword mapping, e.g. for getting a perl function reference when you search for [perl split](https://duckduckgo.com/?q=perl+split).

-We maintain a list of requested fathead plugins, which are under the "fathead" tag on [Uservoice](https://duckduckgo.uservoice.com/forums/5168-plugins/category/41839-fathead), but whatever you want to attempt is welcome!
+Fathead plugins are in beta and both the interface and testing procedure will improve over time.
+However, you can work away without worrying about what any changes might do to your plugins -- we'll take care of all that.

 Contributing
 ------------